The Extreme Beauty of Longquan Celadon

 Celadon craftsmanship needs development, but it also requires inheritance.
 Xu Chaoxing's wife, son, and daughter-in-law continue the journey of craftsmanship in the celadon industry.

 Xu Ling, his son, and his daughter-in-law Zhu Naya have already made their mark in the ceramics world.
-Their works, “Siblings Affection,” “Spring in Jiangnan,” “Plum Green,” and the “Autumn Charm Series,” have won gold and awards at national ceramic design competitions, Shanghai Arts and Crafts Exhibitions, and the Hangzhou West Lake
+Their works, “Siblings Affection,” “Spring in Jiangnan,” “Plum Green,” and the “Autumn Charm Series,” have won gold and silver awards at national ceramic design competitions, Shanghai Arts and Crafts Exhibitions, and the West Lake

 Teaware